 If a visa is required, be sure to research what materials are required as part of the application.
 Some countries may require a bank statement showing sufficient funds to participate in your program, acceptance letters from host institutions, proof of health insurance, etc. The most up-to-date information on what will be needed for your visa application can be found on the host country’s consulate or embassy website.
 You will also be able to determine from the website if you need to make an in-person appointment with the consulate or embassy.
 If you need assistance, there are fee-based companies (visa agencies) that can aid you in the visa process.

 Visa Information for Non-U.S. Citizens

-If you are a non-U.S. citizen and plan to return to the University of Illinois after studying abroad, remember the following:
+If you are a non-U.S. citizen and plan to return to the university after studying abroad, remember the following:

-- Carry all necessary documents and authorizations to re-enter the U.S. after your study abroad program ends.
+- Carry all necessary documents and authorizations to re-enter the U.S. after your program ends.
 You may not reenter the US past the program end date listed on your I-20 or DS-2019.

 - If your entry visa were to expire while you are abroad, you must return to your home country to obtain a new entry visa.
 Your passport should be valid at least 6 months beyond the date you return to the U.S.

 - Your I-20/DS-2019 must have a travel signature less than one year old to return to the U.S.